TanishkaMarrott/Decoding-The-TOGAF-Framework/Practical_Case_Studies.md

-# Case Study 1: Implementing TOGAF in a Financial Institution
+## Case Study 1: Implementing TOGAF in a Financial Institution

-## Introduction
+### Introduction
-This case study examines the application of TOGAF in a large financial institution to enhance its enterprise architecture.
+This case study examines the application of TOGAF in a large XXX FinTech Firm looking at enhancing its enterprise architecture.

-## Background
+### Background
-The financial institution was facing challenges with its IT infrastructure, including redundancy, inefficiency, and high operational costs.
+The company was facing challenges with its IT infrastructure --> including redundancy, inefficiency and high operational costs.

-## Objectives
+### Objectives
 - Streamline IT operations
 - Reduce costs
 - Improve efficiency and agility

-## Approach
+### Approach
 - Conducted a preliminary phase to understand the business context and goals.
-- Applied the Architecture Development Method (ADM) to create a baseline and target architecture.
+- Applied the Architecture Development Method - the ADM to create the baseline & target architectures.
 - Developed a roadmap for implementation and migration.

 ## Results